rish-16/grafog/README.md

     ...
 ```

-## Contributions
-If you spot any issues, feel free to raise a PR or Issue.
-All meaningful contributions welcome!
+---

 ## Remarks
 This library was built as a project for a class ([UIT2201](https://nusmods.com/modules/UIT2201/computer-science-the-i-t-revolution)) at NUS.
 I planned and built it over the span of 10 weeks.
-I thank Prof. Mikhail Filippov for his guidance, feedback, and support!
+I thank _Prof.
+Mikhail Filippov_ for his guidance, feedback, and support!

+If you spot any issues, feel free to raise a PR or Issue.
+All meaningful contributions welcome!

+---

 ## License
 [MIT](https://github.com/rish-16/grafog/blob/main/LICENSE)